tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/场景实践/海外直播/HttpDNS调度_intl_en.md

 Empowered by world-leading DNS cluster technology, Tencent Cloud HttpDNS supports multiple ISPs and custom lines for optimal scheduling.
 For more information, see [HttpDNS].

-> This document uses the free edition of HttpDNS as an example to describe how to use the HttpDNS scheduling solution for Tencent Cloud Global CSS.
+> This document uses the free edition of HttpDNS as an example to describe how to use the HttpDNS scheduling solution for Tencent Cloud global live streaming.
 For APIs of the free edition, see the related [documentation].

 ## Scheduling Upstream Push Using HttpDNS